Principal Investigator:

 James Flewellen (James.Flewellen at ed.ac.uk)

 James completed his PhD at the University of Oxford and took part in several exciting projects since.
-James is currently leading a project to explore the potential of our novel biosensor technology in a range of industries, including water supply, food and drink, medical diagnostics and environmental monitoring as part of the iCURE program delivered by SETsquared partnership.
+James is leading a project to explore the potential of our novel biosensor technology in a range of industries, including water supply, food and drink, medical diagnostics and environmental monitoring.
+He is the CEO and co-founder of Kahu Siliconbio a new spinout from our lab.

 Saheli finished her Bsc and Msc degree in physics at the University of Burdwan, West Bengal.
 She completed her PhD in soft matter physics at the Shiv Nadar University, and later her postdoc at Carnegie Mellon University looking at membrane structure and interactions in particular with microbial peptides.
 She is now looking into the role of perssure and surface interactions on membrane structure as well as at understanding the rheology of mucus.